its-me-sv/Solutions-For-Project-Euler-s-Problems/Coin_Sums/README.md

     answer = dp1[userAmount] % MOD
     print("Using 1D Array, Ans: {}, Time: {} seconds".format(answer, time()-START))
 ```
+#### This approach is similar to the `2D array aprroach`, but we would make use of the `prefix sum` concept wisely in order to `elminate` the places which we actually `don't require` for the finding the result
 ## 🤔 Comparing all the solutions
 ### Code used for comparing [workout.py](workout.py)
 #### Case 1, `Amount = 2 x 10^2`